During this rotation, residents should develop an approach to the following :

 We use the following In-Training Evaluation Report (ITER):

-This rotation may be done during Transition to Discipline or Foundations.
-If done during Transition to Discipline (July and August of R1) this is an ideal learning environment for the following EPAs:
+This rotation may be done during Transition to Discipline, Foundations, or Core.
+Depending on stage of training, this is an ideal learning environment for the following EPAs:

 TD1: Performing histories and physical exams, documenting and presenting findings, across clinical settings for initial and subsequent care